Pupwiz/my-debian/experiments/overlayroot/README.md

 Caveats:

 - Debian package is pretty old, even disabled (commented out) in the sources.
-  I created a patch to re-enable it and submit to Debian: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=860915, where it have had no attention yet.
+  I created a patch to re-enable it and submitted to Debian: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=860915, where it have had no attention yet.